-Project Running Start allows high school students, in participating high schools, to enroll in NHCTC courses taught at their own high school by their high school teachers.
-This dualenrollment program provides students with both high school and college credit for these courses.
+Project Running Start allows high school students, in participating high schools, to enroll in River Valley Community College courses taught at their own high school by their high school teachers.
+This dual-enrollment program provides students with both high school and college credit for these courses.
 College credits may be used towards completion of a degree, diploma, or certificate at this College or credits may be transferred to other colleges and universities throughout the country.
 (Please note that the determination of transfer credit is at the discretion of the receiving institution.)
 Project Running Start students realize significant advantages: college credit awarded in high school, reduced tuition costs (\$100 per course registration), reduced time to complete higher education requirements, and increased confidence in high school to college transition.
-High school graduates who took Running Start courses are encouraged to enroll at NHCTC within one year to ensure that credits will be accepted into a program.
+High school graduates who took Running Start courses are encouraged to enroll at a River Valley Community College within one year to ensure that credits will be accepted into a program.